 The Knickerbocker All-Stars

-Duke Robillard, Al Copley, Dave Maxwell, Sax Gordon, Johnny Nicholas and virtually all of the alumnae of the legendary Rhode Island band, the Roomful of Blues.
+The All Stars have recorded and performed with such popular musicians and vocalists as: Marcia Ball, Jimmie Vaughan, Sugaray Rayford, Thornetta Davis, Darcel Wilson, Curtis Salgaldo, Duke Robillard, Al Copley, Dave Maxwell, Sax Gordon, Johnny Nicholas and virtually all the alumni of the legendary Rhode Island band, the Roomful of Blues.

-We have climbed to the top of the Living Blues Charts, placed on the Grammy Nomination List and we were nominated for Soul Blues Album of the year by the Blues Music Awards in Memphis.
+We have climbed to the top of the Living Blues Charts, placed on the Grammy Nomination List, and we were nominated for Soul Blues Album of the year by the Blues Music Awards in Memphis.

 The band members include:

-Carl Querfurth – Trombone
+Carl Querfurth (trombone)

-Brad Hallen - Bass
+Brad Hallen (bass)

 Artists Featured on Knickerbocker All-Star Recordings